 – and More

 When you start the registration process, we assign your group a lead contact (usually your lead youth pastor or administrative assistant).
-This person receives an email in early June that guides them through signing their students/group up for afternoon options on campus (sports, fun activities, seminars) as well as ministry opportunities.
+This person receives an email in early June that guides them through signing their students/group up for afternoon ministry opportunities.
+Options on campus (sports, fun activities, seminars) are open for students to join without advanced sign up necessary.
 Sign-ups are on a first come, first served basis.
 We will help guide you through this process.

 What does that mean?